Xuanyiyiren/siyuan-plugin-enhance-editor/README.md

 After installing the plugin, it will automatically switch to the new editor when opening a formula block/HTML block editor and provide code hints.The provided shortcuts in the editor are for Visual Studio Code.

+It is highly recommended to use with [siyuan-plugin-math-enhance插件](https://github.com/zxhd863943427/siyuan-plugin-math-enhance).

 ## Feature Preview

 This plugin primarily offers code hints for KaTex.
 Typing a backslash (`\`) will bring up a hint box.